Key Highlights

 • An annual rate review from your broker keeps your loan competitive over time, not just at the point of settlement

-• Stanford Financial has settled over $500 million in loans across 50 plus lenders and holds national MFAA awards for diversified brokerage and newcomer of the year
+• Stanford Financial has settled over $1 billion in loans across 50 plus lenders and holds national MFAA awards for diversified brokerage and newcomer of the year

 Every year, hundreds of thousands of Australians face the same question when taking out a home loan: do I go directly to my bank, or do I use a mortgage broker?